-Recently several of our members sat in on a conversation between 2 people who are passionate about human issues in the workplace.
+Several of our team members sat in on a conversation between 2 people who are passionate about human issues in the workplace.
 It became a conversation starter for a bigger discussion around the recent shift as large organizations look to incorporate more empathetic approaches.
-This conversation took place last week between the CEO of Neuroscience Leadership Institute, Dr. David Rock, and David Gelles author of The Man Who Broke Capitalism.
+This conversation took place between the CEO of Neuroscience Leadership Institute, Dr. David Rock, and David Gelles author of The Man Who Broke Capitalism.

 The central question posed: “How can a company make profits but also have a soul?’
 It’s similar to the challenge many of our learners face on an individual level: “How can we be more empathetic toward our colleagues and still get the job done?”

-It’s a valid question and one we discuss regularly in our Empathy@Work program in which we accept the challenging conversation along with Dr. Rock who shares some of the neuroscience behind potential “soul-killing” blind spots for people and organizations:
+It’s a valid question and one we discuss regularly in our Activating Empathy Essentials program in which we accept the challenging conversation along with Dr. Rock who shares some of the neuroscience behind potential “soul-killing” blind spots for people and organizations:

 Goals win out over people.